-Name: Carlie-Ann Bender Title: Non-Executive Director Qualifications: Bachelor of Arts (Criminology) and Bachelor of Laws Experience and expertise: Carlie is a Solicitor of the Supreme Court of NSW, a past recipient of an AIEF scholarship and a proud Gumbaynggirr woman from Bowraville on the north coast of NSW.
-She completed her secondary education at St Vincent's College, Potts Point (an AIEF Partner School) and in 2014 she graduated from the University of New South Wales with degrees in Law and Criminology.
-Carlie worked throughout her time at university, undertaking roles at AIEF, Allens Linklaters, SBS and the UNSW Faculty of Law.
-She is employed as a Solicitor at SBS, focussing on pre-publication advice, contracts and legal research.
-Special responsibilities: None Name: Robert Coombe Title: Non-Executive Director Qualifications: Bachelor of Laws (Hons) Experience and expertise: Rob is currently Executive Chairman Elect of Colonial First State, a leading Australian superannuation and wealth management business.
-In addition, he is Chairman of Generation Development Group (previously Executive Chair 2017-2020) an ASX listed financial services company which owns Generation Life, Ascalon Capital and operates a Pooled Development Fund licence.
-Rob also Chairs Tibra Capital, a privately owned global multi strategy hedge fund business and Expert360, Australia's leading online talent market place.
-In addition to the above Chairmanships, Rob is a main board Director of CIMB Group, one of the largest universal banks in the ASEAN region with operations in each of the 10 ASEAN countries.
-He is also the Board's sustainability sponsor and Chair.
-On top of Rob's commercial interests, he is Deputy Chairman of Surfing Australia.
-Between 2013 and 2019, Rob was firstly CEO (2013-2017) then Chairman of Craveable Brands, the largest Australian owned Quick Service Restaurant business.
-Rob's tenure with this business was during its ownership by Archer Capital and culminated in a successful exit to PAG in August 2019.
-Before joining Craveable Brands, Rob was responsible for all of Westpac's Retail, Business and Agri banking operations.
-Prior to this role, Rob spent 6 years as the CEO of BT Financial Group, responsible for all of Westpac's funds management, financial planning, insurance, private banking, broking, platform and superannuation businesses in Australia.
-In total, he has 40 years' corporate experience in both Australia and Asia, primarily in financial services.
-He has had extensive experience on the boards of both listed and private companies.
-In 2011 Rob was awarded the prestigious UTS Alumni of the Year for Excellence and in 2021 he was appointed as a fellow of the University.
-Both awards were in recognition of his achievements in the business community and social sector.
-Special responsibilities: Remuneration Committee Name: Gregory Cooper Title: Non-Executive Director Qualifications: Bachelor of Economics (Actuarial Studies), Fellow of the Institute of Actuaries of Australia and the UK Experience and expertise: Greg is currently an Independent Non-Executive Director and the Chairman of Colonial First State Investments Limited and Avanteos Investments Limited (collectively CFS), and a Director of NSW Treasury Corporation, Perpetual Limited and a number of small technology and investment related firms.
-Greg is a Non-Executive Director of Australian Payments Plus Ltd (AP+) and its subsidiaries/related entities: NPP Australia Limited, BPAY Group Holding Pty Ltd, BPAY Pty Limited (subsidiary of BPAY Group Holding Pty Ltd), BPAY Group Pty Ltd (subsidiary of BPAY Group Holding Pty Ltd) and EFTPOS Payments Australia Limited.
-Non-executive director of Catholic Church Insurance.
-Until December 2018 he was Chief Executive Officer of Schroder Investment Management Australia Limited, a position he held since September 2006.
-Greg was also responsible for Schroders Institutional Business Globally.
-Prior to joining Schroders in 2000 he was the Head of the actuarial and asset consulting practice for Towers Perrin in Asia, he has also worked in the UK, Hong Kong and Singapore.
-Greg commenced his investment career in 1992.
-He was a Board Member of the Financial Services Council for 10 years until December 2018 and its Chair for 3 years.
+Name: Title: Qualifications: Experience and expertise: Special responsibilities: Carlie-Ann Bender Non-Executive Director Bachelor of Arts (Criminology) and Bachelor of Laws, UNSW Carlie is a proud Gumbaynggirr woman from Bowraville NSW.
+She is a Legal Counsel at the Special Broadcasting Service (SBS), an admitted Solicitor of the Supreme Court of NSW and was part of the SBS team that won the Association of Corporate Counsel award for In-House Legal Team of the Year in 2018.
+A past recipient of an AIEF Scholarship, Carlie completed her secondary education at St Vincent's College, Potts Point, and graduated from the University of New South Wales.
+Carlie worked throughout her time at university, undertaking roles at AIEF, Allens, SBS and the UNSW Faculty of Law.
+None Name: Title: Robert Coombe Non-Executive Director Qualifications: Experience and expertise: Bachelor of Laws (Hons), UTS Rob is Executive Chairman of Colonial First State.
+He is Chairman of Generation Development Group (previously Executive Chair 2017-2020) an ASX listed financial services company which owns Generation Life, Ascalon Capital and operates a Pooled Development Fund licence.
+Rob is also Chair of Tibra Capital, Expert360 and on the Advisory Board of 5V Capital.
+Between 2013 and 2019, Rob was CEO (2013-2017) then Chairman of Craveable Brands.
+Rob has 42 years' corporate experience in both Australia and Asia, primarily in financial services, including as the CEO of BT Financial Group, and Group Executive for Westpac's Retail and Business Bank.
+In 2011 Rob was awarded the prestigious UTS Alumni of the Year for Excellence and in 2021 he was appointed as a Fellow of the University.
+Special responsibilities: Remuneration Committee Investment Committee Name: Gregory Cooper Title: Non-Executive Director Qualifications: Bachelor of Economics (Actuarial Studies), Macquarie University.
+Fellow of the Institute of Actuaries of Australia and the UK Experience and expertise: Greg is Chairman of Avanteos Investments Limited (part of the Colonial First State Group).
+He is also a Director of NSW Treasury Corporation, Perpetual Limited and Australian Payments Plus Ltd (AP+) and its subsidiaries/related entities: NPP Australia Limited, BPAY Group Holding Pty Ltd, BPAY Pty Limited (subsidiary of BPAY Group Holding Pty Ltd), BPAY Group Pty Ltd (subsidiary of BPAY Group Holding Pty Ltd) and EFTPOS Payments Australia Limited.
+He is also a Director of Tracks Media Pty Ltd, Edstart, OpenInvest Holdings Limited and Catholic Church Insurance.
+Until December 2018 he was Chief Executive Officer of Schroder Investment Management Australia Limited, a position he held since September 2006, with responsibility for Schroders Institutional Business Globally.
+Greg has more than 26 years of global investment industry experience in the UK, Asia and Australia with a deep understanding of international funds management.
+Previously, he acted as a non-executive Director to the Financial Services Council and held the position of Chairman from 2014 to 2016.
+Special responsibilities: Investment Committee